Barnbow: The explosion

 Just after 10 pm on Tuesday 5 December 1916, several hundred women and girls had just started their shift at the factory.
-Four and a half inch shells were being filled, fused, finished off and packed.
+Four and a half inch shells were being filled, fuzed, finished off and packed.
 Room 42 was mainly used for the filling, and around 170 girls worked there.
-Shells were brought to the room fully loaded, and all that was left to do was for the fuse to be added and the shell cap screwed down.
-The fuse was inserted by hand, then a machine screwed the fuse down tightly.
+Shells were brought to the room fully loaded, and all that was left to do was for the fuze to be added and the shell cap screwed down.
+The fuze was inserted by hand, then a machine screwed the fuze down tightly.

-At 10:27 pm a violent explosion suddenly rocked room 42 killing 35 women outright, and maiming and injuring many more.
+At 10:27pm a violent explosion suddenly rocked room 42 killing 35 women outright, and maiming and injuring many more.
 Many of the dead were only identifiable by the identity discs they wore around their necks.
 The machine where the explosion occurred was completely destroyed.

 Despite the danger still remaining in room 42, many other workers hurried in to help the injured and get them to safety.

 Production was stopped only for a short while, and once the bodies were removed other girls were volunteering to work in room 42.
 Many of the injured girls and women went for convalescence.

 Because of the censorship at the time, no account of the accident was made public, though Field Marshal Sir Douglas Haig paid tribute to the devotion and sacrifice of the workers killed.
 Many death notices appeared in the Yorkshire Evening Post, stating cause of death as killed by accident: the only clue to the tragedy that had befallen them.

 Six years after the end of the war, the public were finally told the facts of the explosion at Barnbow.

 There were a further two explosions at the factory; the first in March 1917 killing two girl workers, and one in May 1918 killing three men.

 Barnbow was Britain's top shell factory between 1914 and 1918, and by the end of the war on 11 November 1918, a total of 566,000 tons of ammunition had been shipped overseas.

 ROF Leeds

-In World War II, the factory became ROF Leeds, and postwar manufactured the Centurion.
+In the Second World War, the factory became ROF Leeds, and postwar manufactured the Centurion tank.

 Monuments

+In 1925 the Five Sisters window at York Minster was rededicated to the 1,513 women who died in the line of service during the First World War, including the women who died at Barnbow.

 In October 2016, the site of Barnbow Munitions Factory was listed as a scheduled monument.

 There are two memorials to those killed, each listing all the names.
 In Manston Park is a stone with a plaque.
 On Cross Gates Road, by the roundabout at the Ring Road are 3 small stones with a simple inscription.
 Around them on the ground are metal tiles, each bearing the name of one of the women.

+In February 2025, a blue plaque was unveiled in Pontefract commemorating Barnbow munitions worker Mary Lucy Turner who died of TNT poisoning.
+Her plaque is also intended to commemorate the many other Barnbow Canaries who died of the same cause.